-- This country report covers our journey in the east, from Vladivostok to Ulan Ude, so don’t read this as a report on the whole of Russia.
+This overland travel guide covers our overland journey in the eastern part of Russia: from Vladivostok in the east to Novosibirsk in the south, and from Kazachstan/Mongolia in the south to Yakutsk in the north.
+So please don’t read this as a report on the whole of Russia.

 - Why Eastern Russia